 - A political scientist not affiliated with an academic institution and is either (a) unemployed or (b) working in a research organization such as a think tank.

 Please note that this grant does not support dissertation research or writing.
-Graduate students are not eligible to apply.
+Non-PhDs, PhD candidates, and graduate students are not eligible for small research grants.

 If you do not qualify for the APSA Small Research Grant Program but are still interested in funding opportunities from the association, the Centennial Center for Political Science and Public Affairs has a variety of research grant funds available to scholars at both PhD-granting institutions and non-PhD-granting institutions, with funding aimed at supporting specific topics of study.
 For more information on the funds, please click here.